Wall Street sinks to one-month low on trade, growth fears

 Second quarter earnings season has passed its halfway mark, with 380 of the companies in the S&P 500 having reported.
 Of those, 73.9% have beaten analyst expectations.

-New tariff threats dragged oil prices lower, as Exxon Mobil and Chevron reported quarterly results.
+New tariff threats dragged oil prices lower for the week, as Exxon Mobil and Chevron reported quarterly results.

 Exxon topped analyst expectations but fell year-on-year, while Chevron’s earnings rose 26% in line with forecasts.
 Exxon Mobil’s and Chevron’s shares were down 1.5%, and 0.1%, respectively.